NamasteJasutin/tgme/README.md

 # How to use
 Download the go file and compile with

 `go build tgme.go`

+then

-`sudo cp tgme /usr/local/bin` or any other path you want to use run `tgme`
+`sudo cp tgme /usr/local/bin`

+To run, simply enter

+`tgme some text here`

+in a terminal.

 The first run will ask you for a Token and userID Token = Token for Bot (ask @BotFather)
 UserID = Your user id (ask @userinfobot)